Artillex-Studios/Documentation/Writerside/topics/AxGens-Configuration.md

 * Should the `/selldrops` command be enabled?
 * You should disable this if you are using another plugin for the prices

+### force-register-sell (default: false)

+* Forces the /sell command to be the /selldrops
+* This is only recommended if you can't disable other plugins' /sell

 ### level-requirements (default: true)

 * Should the level system be active?